AndersDeath/diary2/000-current.md

 # 21 May - Sunday - Kaş - 234 day of immigration

 Today I did a test task for Parkos.
+It was disgusting.